 If we (unrealistically) assume textual and visual information are independent, we can easily compute a joint probability of observing query text and visual example from a document.
 Under this assumption, we can simply multiply the individual probabilities (or sum the log probabilities from Equations 1 and 3).
-In previous TREC experiments, we found that such a combination strategy works well provided that the individual runs each have useful results [9].
-This year, this seems to be the case, A combination of the dynamic models described in Section 2.1 and ASR (Section 2.2) outperforms the individual runs (see Table 1).
-The static run performs worse than ASR only, even though the MAP score for static only is the same as that for dynamic only.
-MAP scores hide a lot of information though.
+In previous TREC experiments, we found that such a combination strategy works well provided that the individual runs each have useful results [12].
+This year, this seems to be the case: a combination of the dynamic models described in Section 2.1 and ASR (Section 2.2) outperforms the individual runs (see Table 1).
+In the official results, the static run performs worse than ASR only.
+But, after retraining the static models and guarding the covariances in the process (see Section 3.2), the static+ASR combination run also outperforms the monomodal variants.
+However, rebuilding the dynamic models in the same way is expected to give a similar increase in performance.2 Therefore, the comparison in the remainder of this section is based on the official results.
+The dynamic combination outperforms the static one, even though the MAP score for static only is the same as that for dynamic only.
+MAP scores hide a lot of information d though.
 The dynamic run has a higher initial precision (See Figure 2), and thus in some ways, the dynamic run is better than the static run and therefore more useful in a combination.
 While the dynamic models represent some of the temporal aspects of a shot, like objects (dis-)appearing, the main advantage over the static models seems to result from two (related) aspects: more training data describing the visual content, and less dependency on choosing an appropriate keyframe.